HardstuckGuild/HsBuildCodes/hs_code_spec_v2.md

 		24 : slot 1 sigil.
 0 if no sigil in slot1, 1 + sigil item id otherwise
 		5  : set2 offhand weapon.
 1 if slot is empty, 2 + weapon type id. omitted if set2 main hand is two handed
 		24 : slot 2 sigil.
 0 if no sigil in slot2, 1 + sigil item id otherwise
+	either
+		5 : 0 if code des not contain third (underwater) weapon set or
+		5  : set3 main hand weapon.
+1 if slot is empty, 2 + weapon type id
+		24 : slot 1 sigil.
+0 if no sigil in slot1, 1 + sigil item id otherwise
+		5  : set3 offhand weapon.
+1 if slot is empty, 2 + weapon type id. omitted if set3 main hand is two handed
+		24 : slot 2 sigil.
+0 if no sigil in slot2, 1 + sigil item id otherwise

 repeat 5